 Next: A mall staple on the verge of breakdown

 Claire’s used to be the premier destination for teenage mall rats looking for cheap jewelry and cosmetics.
 But the rise of online shops has affected its profits immensely.
 Decreased mall traffic has Claire’s fighting with other discount fashion retailers for consumer loyalty — a battle Claire’s is losing.
 According to Business Insider, credit consulting firm F&D Reports predicts the retailer could be the next vulnerable company that succumbs to closures if something isn’t done to reroute its downhill trajectory.
+In March 2018, the company was reportedly planning to file for bankruptcy.

 Follow Lauren on Twitter @la_hamer.